 Some might ask, "Why call it Perl if it's a different language?"
 Perl is more than the vagaries of syntax.
-Perl is philosophy (there's more than one way to do it; easy things should be easy, and hard things possible); Perl is custom (comprehensive testing, idioms); Perl is architectural edifice (the Comprehensive Perl Archive Network); and Perl is community
+Perl is philosophy (there's more than one way to do it; easy things should be easy, and hard things possible); Perl is custom (comprehensive testing, idioms); Perl is architectural edifice (the Comprehensive Perl Archive Network); and Perl is community (perl5-porters, perl6-language).
+Both Perl 5 and Perl 6 share these attributes to varying degrees.
+As well, Perl is syncretic.
+Just as Perl borrows good ideas from other languages, so Perl 5 and Perl 6 share features.

-&lt;sup>1 Some programmers can still write Fortran in any language, however :)
+1 Some programmers can still write Fortran in any language, however :)